MDMA/Ecstasy

 Safer Sex

-- Under the influence of speed, risks of a situation are perceived and assessed differently.
-When you use speed, you may be more likely to overstep boundaries and abstain from safe sex.
+- Under the influence of speed, the risks of a situation are perceived and assessed differently.
+If you use speed, you may be more likely to overstep boundaries and forgo safer sex.
 This increases your risk of infection with HIV and other sexually transmitted infections.

-- Under the influence of speed, you may become very horny, but your cock will not get stiff.
+- Under the influence of speed, you may get very horny but your penis won’t get hard.

-- Do not mix Speed and Viagra!
-Mixing Speed and Viagra can lead to life-threatening cardiovascular failure.
+- Do not mix speed and Viagra!
+The mixed consumption of speed and Viagra can lead to life-threatening cardiovascular failure.

-- If sex on speed lasts longer, change the condom every half hour or choose another protection strategy.
+- If sex on speed lasts longer, change the condom every half hour or choose a different protection strategy.

 - Have plenty of safe sex items (gloves, condoms, water-based lube) on hand.

 - Sex and speed only work with mutual consent and trust.
-Clarify in advance which sex practices are willing by all and which are not.
+Clarify ahead of time which sex practices are okay with everyone and which are not.

-- Only have sex with people who can express their will!
-If a person is so high that he or she is no longer able to communicate, he or she is also incapable of giving consent.
-Under no circumstances may sexual acts be (further) performed on him.
-This applies even if mutual intentions were previously discussed while she was conscious.
-This may be a criminal offense (§177 StGB).
+- Only sleep with people who can communicate boundaries and consent!
+If a person is so high that he or she is no longer able to converse, he or she is also incapable of giving consent.
+Under no circumstances may sexual acts be (further) performed on them.
+This is true even if mutual intentions were previously discussed while conscious.
+It may be is a criminal offense (§ 177 StGB).

 - Get tested for sexually transmitted infections at least once a year and check your hepatitis A/B vaccination status.

-- You can find information about first aid for chemsex emergencies here.
+- Information on first aid for chemsex emergencies can be found here.

-- Boosters (Norvir®(Ritonavir), Tybost®(Cobicistat)) inhibit the metabolism of speed.
-This makes the drug more potent and longer lasting.
+- Booster (Norvir®(Ritonavir), Tybost®(Cobicistat)) hemmen den Abbau von Speed.
+This makes the drug stronger and longer lasting.

 - Take drugs and HIV medications at different times.
-This may reduce drug interactions.
-Lower the dosage of drugs when taking medications at the same time.
+This might decrease the chance of side-effects.
+Always keep the dose of drugs low when taking medication at the same time.

-- Talk to your doctor about the interactions of your HIV medications with intoxicants.
+- Talk to your doctor about the interaction of your HIV medications with intoxicants.

-- For information on interactions between substances and HIV medications, click here.
+- Information on interactions between substances and HIV medications . can be found here

-- Want to talk about your use, have questions, or looking for support about substance use?
+- Would you like to talk about your use, have questions, or are looking for support about substance use?

-- Want to share and/or reflect on your experiences under substances with someone?
+- Do you want to share and/or reflect on your substance experiences with someone?

-- You feel that you consume too much?
+- Feeling that you are using too much?

-- Are you worried about a friend or acquaintance and want advice or tips on how to deal with it as a friend?
+- Are you worried about friends or acquaintances and want advice or tips on how to deal with the situation as a friend?

-- You have the feeling that you use too much?
-The drug counseling in your area will be happy to help you!
+- Feeling that you are using too much?
+The drug advice services in your area will be happy to help you!

 Sources: